BradnerLab/CLL_TFnetworks_2018/README.md

 ### C

 Target genes of CRCs were assigned using extendedSuperNetwork.py.
 Input files include super enhancer data from ROSE2.0, ATAC peak files called from Zinba and annotation files downloaded from the UCSC browser or motif databases.
 The output is a large matrix with the number of motif occurances for each node TF in the CLL sample within ATAC peaks found in each super enhancers present in that sample.
+Enhenacers were assiged to genes using targetGenes.py

 ### D

 Clique scores are generated as a standard output of the	network	construction algorithm contained in COLTRON, with the file name *_ENRICHED_CLIQUE_FACTORS.txt

 ## Figure 4

+### A

+Clique scores are generated as a standard output of the network construction algorithm contained in COLTRON, with the file name	*_ENRICHED_CLIQUE_FACTORS.txt

+### B

+RSA p values were calculated using previously published code (König et al., 2007)

+## Figure 5

+### A

+Boxplots were generated using JQ1_RNAseq.py, using annotation files, ROSE2.0 output and normalized RNA-seq FPKM expression data.